Esri/arcgis-maps-sdk-flutter-samples/lib/samples/manage_bookmarks/README.md

 ## How to use the sample

 The map in the sample comes pre-populated with a set of bookmarks.
 To access a bookmark and move to that location, tap on a bookmark's name from the 'Bookmarks' list.
 To add a bookmark, pan and/or zoom to a new location and tap the 'Add Bookmark' button.
-Enter a unique name for the bookmark and tap Add, and the bookmark will be added to the list.
+Enter a unique name for the bookmark and tap 'Add', and the bookmark will be added to the list.

 ## How it works